biolink/biolink-model/docs/interbase_coordinate.md

 # Slot: interbase_coordinate

 A position in interbase coordinates.
+Interbase coordinates start at position 0 instead of position 1.
 This is applied to a sequence localization edge.

 URI: [biolink:interbase_coordinate](https://w3id.org/biolink/vocab/interbase_coordinate)